Inferring DAGs and Phylogenetic Networks from Least Common Ancestors: The -Closure

-To complete the proof we now show that $R^+$ can be constructed in polynomial time in $|X|$.
-By the arguments above, $R^+$ can be obtained by repeatedly applying Rules \axiom{R1}, \axiom{R2}, and \axiom{R3}, starting with $S = R$ and extending it step by step.
-Since $S \subseteq \pairs(X) \times \pairs(X)$ and $|\pairs(X)| = \binom{|X|}{2} + |X| \in O(|X|^2)$, it follows that $|S| \in O(|X|^4)$ at each step.
+Let $R$ be a relation on $\pairs(X)$.
+By Theorem~\ref{thm:rules}, $R^+$ can be obtained by repeatedly applying Rules \axiom{R1}, \axiom{R2}, and \axiom{R3}, starting with $S = R$ and extending it step by step.
+It is now an easy task to verify that Algorithm~\ref{alg:Rplus} correctly determines $R^+$.

+For the runtime, observe that $S \subseteq \pairs(X) \times \pairs(X)$ and $|\pairs(X)| = \binom{|X|}{2} + |X| \in O(|X|^2)$.
+Hence, $|S| \in O(|X|^4)$ at each step.
 Thus, checking whether one of the Rules \axiom{R1}, \axiom{R2}, or \axiom{R3} can be applied to $S$ can be done in polynomial time, and adding a pair $(p,q)$ to $S$ requires only constant time.
 Clearly, the process of constructing $R^+$ by applying Rules \axiom{R1}, \axiom{R2}, and \axiom{R3} must terminate, since at most $O(|X|^4)$ pairs can be added to $S$.
 In summary, $R^+$ can be constructed in polynomial time in $|X|$. \end{proof}